 Following the rise of the Safavid dynasty, the government undertook a process of purging public thoughts and beliefs.
 This led to the removal of symbols and artifacts that were contrary to the principles of Shia mysticism, and a particular focus was placed on figures and ideas that aligned with the prevailing ideological line.
 Shah Naematollah Vali was one of the individuals who, due to his adherence to the Twelve Imams and his Sufi inclinations, was honored and given special attention by the Safavids.
-As a result, significant expansions were made to his and the Shah Abbas Courtyard are examples of expansions from this period.
-The Oaiar kings also took great care in the expansion and repair of the Shah Naematollah Vali shrine.
+As a result, significant expansions were made to his mausoleum.
+The construction of the Hosseiniyeh and the Shah Abbas Courtyard are examples of expansions from this period.
+The Qajar kings also took great care in the expansion and repair of the Shah Naematollah Vali shrine.
 The Qajar government, feeling the stigma of Agha Mohammad Khan's atrocities in Kerman, endeavored to improve the perception of its regime among the people of Kerman by undertaking numerous construction projects in key areas of the city.
-Most of the Oajar-era construction in this complex occurred during the reigns of Nasser al-Din Shah Qajar and Mohammad Shah Qajar (Mardomi & Dehghani Tafti, 2013).
-Architectural Elements in Complexes • Design and execution of the dome house mausoleum.
-The construction of the Hosseiniyeh
+Most of the Qajar-era construction in this complex occurred during the reigns of Nasser al-Din Shah Qajar and Mohammad Shah Qajar (Mardomi & Dehghani Tafti, 2013).